 Take a few minutes and think about all the regular parts of your morning that have to take place.
 Items like getting dressed, feeding pets, feeding your family, washing dishes, etc. Then write down some other things you hope to accomplish in the morning.
 Time with the Lord, exercise or pondering what's for dinner.

-If I’ve lost you here and you are saying you don’t like lists or planning, then I’m going to ask you how are your mornings going?
+If I've lost you here and you are saying you don't like lists or planning, then I'm going to ask you how are your mornings going?
 Are they productive?
 Does your day start with chaos or no focus?
 You do not have to use this system, but I encourage you to set up some morning routine even if it is just mental.
 Most of the tasks on the list only take a few minutes or less.
-My time in the Word, getting dressed and breakfast are the longest items on the list.
+My time in the Word, getting dressed and breakfast are the most extended items on the list.
 I like to write things down, and checklists help me stay on task.

-(Examples are always help so here is my current morning routine – it changes with different seasons of life):
+(Examples are always a help so here is my current morning routine – it changes with different seasons of life):

 –Time with the Lord